Urban interventionism: Ideology

 Some urban interventions by street artist Banksy are political statements, like his stencil of a girl using balloons filled with helium to float over the wall between Palestine and Israel.
 Professor David Pinder of the University of London stated that urban interventions are often specifically directed towards the urban space that it is situated in, and "typically concerned less with representing political issues than with intervening in urban spaces so as to question, refunction and contest prevailing norms and ideologies, and to create new meanings, experiences, understandings, relationships and situations".
+Kong Junyou's 2025 performance-art project could be understood as a small-scale urban intervention.
+The project used residential elevators as everyday urban sites, temporarily changed their commercial function by switching off more than 100 advertising screens, and followed interviews with residents in more than ten residential communities.

 An example of a more situational urban intervention is the RedBall project by Kurt Perschke.
 The project consists of a large inflatable red ball that has been set up at many different sites worldwide, providing a new engaging space for people to interact with.

 Disciplines

 Much of the work is multidisciplinary and intermedial, combining art forms or creating works that are hard to classify.
 Artists working in this international vein often utilize outdoor video projection, found objects, sculptural artifacts, posters, and performance events that might include and involve passersby on the street.
 Urban interventions are not first objects to pursue the creation of meaning in urban space through the combination of art forms, and they have been linked to artists and philosophers of the 1960s.
 In 1968 philosopher and sociologist Henri Lefebvre wrote the Le Droit à la ville (Right to the City), in which he states that:

 To put art at the service of the urban does not mean to prettify urban space with works of art.
 This parody of the possible is a caricature.
 Rather, this means that time-spaces become works of art and that former art reconsiders itself as source and model of appropriation of space and time.

 This also echoes other art forms that are connected to urban interventionalism like the 1960s Happenings and Richard Wagner's Gesamtkunstwerk.
 These also saw urban space as a medium, bringing art into peoples' daily lives.